| |

 |

-Flying Safety under it's various names.
+of Flying Safety under it's various names.
 Thousands of pages of documents

 eventually accumulated and were later converted to microfilm.

 DATA PAGE AND SUMMARY PAGE These two pages contain the most details.
 The Data Page contains all the information such as airplane, pilot, base, damage, and mission.
 The Summary Page usually contains a description of the accident and the results of the investigation.
-SUPPORTING DOCUMENTATION Most of the reports contain supporting documentation that
+SUPPORTING DOCUMENTATION Most of the reports contain supporting documentation

-weather reports, airplane disposition, military orders for personnel,
+statements, weather reports, airplane disposition, military orders

-and messages related to the accidents.
+for personnel, and messages related to the accidents.
 Some of the reports contain maps.
 They include maps of wreckage, crash locations, flight paths, airfields, and weather patterns.
-Due to the size, some are broken into several frames. |
+Due to the size, some are broken into several frames.

 |